Allergy Management Tips

 Timing Matters

-• Start medications early: Begin taking antihistamines 1-2 weeks before your typical season starts
+• Start taking antihistamines 1-2 weeks before your typical season starts

-• Use nasal sprays consistently: They work best with regular, daily use
+• Use nasal sprays consistently — they work best with daily use

-• Morning dosing: Take medications before going outside if possible
+• Take medications before going outside if possible

 When to See a Specialist